FEELINGS YOU MAY EXPERIENCE

 AFTER A LOSS

 1 in 4 women have experienced some sort of pregnancy or infant loss.
-And it is something that is rarely spoken about.
-This silence can cause the necessary grieving for many to be a lonely and isolating experience.
-Other people often do not know what to say, and may say things that they do not realize are extremely hurtful.
+And, it is something that is rarely spoken about.
+This silence can cause the necessary grieving for many to be a lonely, isolating, and uncertain experience.
+Other people often do not know what to say and may say things that they do not realize are extremely hurtful.
 Often it is something they think would feel helpful for they themselves to hear, while feels devastating to the grieving parent.
 It may be helpful to consider that not everyone will be able to listen.
 Some may be so uncomfortable with loss in general or with your particular kind of loss that they may unwittingly try to silence you by telling you, in so many words, to look on the bright side before you have even been able to talk about the dark side.
 Please, do not let this kind of response convince you that you are wrong to be upset.
 Just keep looking for people who can accompany you in this difficult journey.
 Anyone who has been able to consciously tolerate the pain of any kind of loss can be there for you.